eniola-ajala/30DaysofLearning-Power-Platform/README.md

 Easing the stress of students and educators with relations to submission, approval and review of student's final year projects.

 #### Solution
-• Students should be able to submit their project topics in real-time
+• Students should be able to submit their project topics in real-time.

 •Lecturers should be able to approve or reject project topics in real-time